linode/manager/GETTING_STARTED.md

 1. Run `yarn` to install all root dependencies.
 2. Run `npx lerna bootstrap` to install all package dependencies.
-3. Run `npx lerna run start --scope linode-manager` to start a development server for all projects
+3. Run `npx lerna run start --scope linode-js-sdk` to start a development server for the JavaScript SDK
-   * additionally, you can add a `--stream` flag to this command to see the output of the development server.
-   * `linode-manager` is the name located in `packages/manager/package.json`
+   * `linode-js-sdk` is the name located in `packages/linode-js-sdk/package.json`

 ## Helper Scripts